This page describes advanced configuration details for the following scenarios:

 In Supported IKE ciphers, you can find details about how Cloud VPN supports multiple IKE ciphers.

 In Networks and tunnel routing, you can find information about supported Virtual Private Cloud (VPC) networks and routing options, including traffic selectors.

 Cloud VPN only supports one-to-one NAT by using UDP encapsulation for NAT-Traversal (NAT-T).
+NAT-T is required so that IPsec traffic can reach destinations without external (public) IP addresses behind the NAT.
 One-to-many NAT and port-based address translation are not supported.
 In other words, Cloud VPN cannot connect to multiple peer VPN gateways that share a single external IP address.

 For more details about VPN gateways behind one-to-one NAT, see On-premises gateways behind NAT on the Troubleshooting page.